 Goat Lake from above.

 Backcountry Reservations: Booking Goat Lake was very easy and completely last minute.
-Call the Waterton Visitor Centre to book: 403-859-5133.
+Call the Waterton Visitor Centre to book at 1-403-859-5133.
 I arrived after hours so they left my permit at the gate.
 You must make a reservation.

 Bikes: Bikes are not permitted on Avion Ridge or the trail to Goat Lake.
 However, several people ride along the Snowshoe Trail to reduce their time.
 For day trips, riding into the Goat Lake turnoff and then hiking up would work well.